List of most-viewed YouTube videos: Billion-View Club

 The majority of these videos in the Billion-View Club have been commercial music videos by popular artists, but the list has included oddities, typically programs aimed at children.
 Such videos include two episodes of the Russian animated cartoon Masha and the Bear, a version of "The Wheels on the Bus" by the British animation studio Little Baby Bum, and "Johnny Johnny Yes Papa" from children's stations LooLoo Kids and ChuChu TV.
+Additionally, an advertisement for Facebook has 8 billion views, titled "009 1225 GetInspiredOnGroups Crafts GLOBAL Acq EN UAC 1920x1080 21s Null FB M0 267", being the most viewed advertisement and non-music video on the platform, although it technically only has instrumental music in it and no other audio.
 Various versions of the song "Baby Shark" in total amassed more than five billion views by January 2019, with the original version posted by Pinkfong having exceeded two billion views previously.
 The original "Baby Shark" video by Pinkfong is now the most viewed video on the site.
 On October 29, 2020, Baby Shark surpassed 7 billion views, and on November 2, 2020, it passed Despacito to become the most viewed video on YouTube.
 On February 23, 2021, Baby Shark surpassed 8 billion views, becoming the first video to do so.
 On July 20, 2021, Baby Shark surpassed 9 billion views, becoming the first (and currently only) video to do so.
 On January 13, 2022, Baby Shark became the first (and currently only) video to surpass 10 billion views.

 On July 14, 2022, YouTube made a special playlist and video celebrating the 317 music videos to have hit 1 billion views and joined the "Billion Views Club".

 On April 1, 2024, the communications app Discord incorporated a short trailer video into their in-app April Fools' Day prank regarding loot boxes.
 The video automatically looped for anyone with Discord open, even if the notification had not been opened yet.
 This had the inadvertent effect of massively increasing the trailer's view count, causing it to reach a billion views in less than 24 hours and becoming the most-viewed video in that timeframe on the platform, surpassing Grand Theft Auto VIs trailer which gained over 90 million views in a single day.
 The video later had its view count adjusted to the low millions.

+In June 2026, the Hindi-dubbed version of the Indian film Jaya Janaki Nayaka surpassed 1 billion views on YouTube, becoming the first full-length feature film in the world to reach the milestone on the platform.